MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 >[!Note]
 >
 >* The Global partition does _not_ count toward this total of ten partitions and has no limit of licensed users.
->* If you need more than 10 partitions or more than 10,000 licenses in a partition, you can request these exemptions by contacting [Viva Insights Support](../overview/getting-support.md).
+>* If you need more than 10 partitions or more than 10,000 licenses in a partition, you can request these exemptions by contacting [Workplace Analytics Support](../overview/getting-support.md).

 ### Actions that can change partition size

 The following scenarios can push the size of a partition beyond the allowed limit:

-* **Role**: Viva Insights admin
+* **Role**: Workplace Analytics admin

 | Scenario | Admin action | Result |
 | -------- | ------------ | ------ |